Categories

 Stephane Reynaud wrote a cookbook called “One Knife, One Pot, One Dish”.
 Not as minimalist as some would want, since the “pot” in different recipes may be a casserole, frying-pan, saucepan, baking dish, bain-marie or even a food processor.

-If you want a very minimalist cooking outfit for home, a frying pan/skillet and a flameproof casserole is not a bad option.
-The latter should be of the sort that you can use on either the hob or in the oven.
+The casserole should be of the sort that you can use on either the hob or in the oven.
 If you use a halogen oven, you will obviously need a casserole that can fit inside of it and when filled is not too heavy for you to lift out.

 An oven-baking dish is a useful supplement to the casserole.
 If you have a halogen oven, make sure your dish is of a size and shape that fits it.
+Most halogen ovens include a suitable baking dish with their accessories.

 Select a spatula that can serve as a turner, server and a stirrer.